How to Stretch Your Shoes That Are Too Tight

 If you can’t return the shoes—or don’t want to—there are 7 tricks so you can stretch them out to fit better.

-Please bear in mind the best way is to buy shoes that fit perfectly to avoid the above situation.
+Please remember that the best way is to buy shoes that fit perfectly to avoid the above situation.

 Check out how to measure your feet here, and the importance of the correct width here.